 Inside the Code Word System Used for a Royal Family Death

-There are no royal family death code names for the younger generation of Windsors, but they still have code names in use for when they’re in public.
+There are no royal family death code words for the younger generation of royals, but they still have code names for when they’re in public.

 Prince William and Kate Middleton are referred to as Danny Collins and Daphne Clark.
 Much like Queen Elizabeth being called Sharon, this is so people aren’t aware the couple is on the move or in the area.
 The initials “DC” of the code names correspond with the Duke and Duchess of Cambridge.

 Prince Harry and Meghan Markle’s code names are David Stevens and Davina Scott, though it’s unclear how much they still use them since they stepped back from being working royals.

 Handling the royal family can’t be an easy task.
 But with these code names in place, a royal family member’s death or emergency can at least be managed without the public catching wind of it.